Heckenberg

 Stage: Completed | Est. Comp: 2023

-16-unit social housing development for older residents featuring 8 one-bedroom and 8 two-bedroom units.
-Accessible ground-floor units with private courtyards, extensive landscaping, and proximity to public transport.
+A 16-unit social housing development for older residents featuring 8 one-bedroom and 8 two-bedroom units.
+The project provides accessible ground-floor living with private courtyards and extensive landscaping, located within walking distance of local services and public transport.

 Residential Development